 Crohn’s Disease and Ulcerative Colitis

-As a Los Angeles Irritable Bowel Syndrome specialist, Dr. Anju Mathur uses the Back to Wellness Program to help provide solutions to patients suffering from Irritable Bowel Syndrome.
-Irritable Bowel Syndrome encompasses a wide number of gastrointestinal complaints; however, the bottom line with IBS and autoimmune diseases that affect the bowels is to get to the root cause of the inflammation and resolve it.
+As a Los Angeles Inflammatory Bowel Disease specialist, Dr. Anju Mathur uses the Back to Wellness Program to help provide solutions to patients suffering from Inflammatory Bowel Disease.
+What is Inflammatory Bowel Disease?
+Inflammatory Bowel Disease encompasses a wide number of gastrointestinal complaints; however, the bottom line with IBS and autoimmune diseases that affect the bowels is to get to the root cause of the inflammation and resolve it.
 Dr. Anju Mathur provides extensive testing that analyzes the functioning of multiple different bodily systems that include the gastrointestinal, immune, and hormonal systems.
 As a part of the Back to Wellness Program, Dr. Anju Mathur also performs a full analysis on a patient’s dietary, stress, work, and lifestyle habits in an attempt to determine the root causes of bowel inflammation, and she can also help to identify allergens, toxins, and specific foods that are aggravating existing bowel conditions.
 Her individualized healing programs can be customized to suit individual needs, which can allow patients to regain healthy digestive functions and reduce bowel inflammation.